-- PSC 400 AMERICAN FOREIGN POLICY (3, sp,odd).
+- PSC 400 AMERICAN FOREIGN POLICY (3, sp, odd).
 This course explores the history and patterns of America's involvement in world politics.
 It provides an introduction to U.S. foreign policy making, national security strategy, trade- and-aid, and diplomacy.
 This course is designated writing intensive. - PSC 410 THE PRESIDENT AND CONGRESS (3, sp, even).
 National executive and legislative institutions, roles, structures, processes, problems, and their interrelationships. - PSC 420 PARTY POLITICS (3, fa, even).
 Roles and processes of participative organizations, opinion formation, voting, and other participative behavior. - PSC 430 CONSTITUTIONAL LAW (3, fa, odd).
-American constitutional principles, problems, and trends regarding governmental powers and civil liberties is addressed in this course. - PSC 440 COMPARATIVE POLITICS (3, fa, odd).
-Theoretical, analytical, and institutional concepts applied to the study of selected non-American nations.

-- PSC 450 POLITICAL THOUGHT (3).
+American constitutional principles, problems, and trends regarding governmental powers and civil liberties is addressed in this course. - PSC 450 POLITICAL THOUGHT (3).
 Selected representative theorists in the development of Western political philosophy.
-This course is designated writing intensive. - PSC 460 INTERNATIONAL RELATIONS (3, sp, even).
-World politics, institutions, and concepts including power, resources, conflict resolution, and international law. - PSC 470 POLITICS AND ENVIRONMENTAL POLICY (3, sp, odd).
+This course is designated writing intensive. - PSC 470 POLITICS AND ENVIRONMENTAL POLICY (3, sp, odd).
 Study of major aspects of environmental policy and the political forces that shape environmental policy outcomes.
 Cross-listed with ENV 410. - PSC 480 CIVIL RIGHTS, CIVIL LIBERTIES (3, fa, even).
 This course analyzes the evolution of U.S. civil rights and civil liberties through court decisions and public policy. - PSC 493 MODEL UNITED NATIONS (1-3).
 This course is designed to provide an introduction to the United Nations organization and an understanding of international diplomacy.
 It will incorporate current events, international law and procedures of diplomacy.
 The course will prepare students for a national or regional conference.